sangeeta97/Network_Pharmacology/README.md

 Our All_data folder contains data for all the steps  involved in this project work.

-__Layer 0: TensorFlow.__ Numerical operations.
+__Folder 1: .__ Numerical operations.
 In particular, the LinearOperator
 class enables matrix-free implementations that can exploit special structure (diagonal, low-rank, etc.) for efficient computation.
 It is built and maintained by the TensorFlow Probability team and is now part of